 Treatment with study drug may be delayed allowing for resolution of toxicity.
 Subjects may resume treatment if no medical condition or other circumstance exists that, in the opinion of the investigator, would make the subject unsuitable for further participation in the study.
-For toxicities that occur outside of the 28-day DLT period, the treating investigator should contact the medical monitor to discuss the case of any subject whose treatment has been delayed for more than 4 weeks (28 days).
-Note: Patients who have >28-day treatment delay must discontinue from further treatment.
+For toxicities that occur outside of the 28-day DLT period, the treating investigator should contact the medical monitor to discuss the case of any subject whose treatment has been delayed for more than 4 weeks (28 days) before restarting treatment with study drug.

-Instructions for dose modifications and interruptions are outlined in Table 4.
+Instructions for dose modifications and interruptions are outlined in Table 3.
 Individual decisions regarding dose interruptions and reductions should be made using appropriate clinical judgment in consultation with the medical monitor, considering relatedness of the AE to the study drug and the subject's underlying condition.
-Adverse events that have a clear alternative explanation, or transient (\leq 72 hours) abnormal laboratory values without associated clinically significant signs or symptoms may be exempt from dose-reduction rules.
+Adverse events that have a clear alternative explanation, or transient (≤ 72 hours) abnormal laboratory values without associated clinically significant signs or symptoms may be exempt from dose-reduction rules.
 Dose interruptions/delays are permitted in the case of medical/surgical events or logistical reasons not related to study therapy (e.g., elective surgery, unrelated medical events, subject vacation, and/or holidays).
-Subjects should be placed back on study therapy within 4 weeks (28 days) of the scheduled interruption/delay.
+Subjects should be placed back on study therapy within 4 weeks (28 days) of the scheduled interruption/delay, unless otherwise discussed with the medical monitor.
 The reason for interruption/delay should be documented in the subject's study record.

-Table 4: Rules for Interruption and Restarting of Study Drug
+Table 3: Rules for Interruption and Restarting of Study Drug

-NCI CTCAE v5.0 Grade/Severity Timing for Restarting Treatment Dose Level for Restarting Treatment Treatment Discontinuation 1-2 (mild-moderate) Continue treatment at the discretion of the investigator.
+NCI CTCAE v.5.0 Grade/Severity Timing for Restarting Treatment Dose Level for Restarting Treatment Treatment Discontinuation 1-2 (mild-moderate) Continue treatment at the discretion of the investigator.
 N/A N/A 3 (severe) Toxicity resolves to Grade 0-1.
 Reduce by 1 dose level. ^a Toxicity does not resolve within 4 weeks (28 days) of last dose, except by approval of the medical monitor. or Second occurrence of previously resolved Grade 3 AE.
 4 (life-threatening) Permanently discontinue.
 N/A Permanently discontinue.